waterlink/explorative-tdd-talk/README.md

 Note:
 Introduce a very small change to the knowledge.
 The test suite should fail.
 If it doesn't - knowledge is not covered well enough.
+And that leads us to the term called...

 ### Semantic Test Stability

+Note:
+Semantic Test Stability.
+Test Suite can be considered semantically stable if for any mutation to any bit of knowledge it tests there is a failing test.
+There are techniques that allow us to keep this metric up high.
+One of them is...